hzi-braunschweig/serohub/content/share-your-data.md

 <a class="button hollow primary" href="/data/DataModel_LEOSS.sero-survey_DZIF_gek_200514.xlsx">Download Minimal Dataset</a>

-If you'd like to share data with us, please fill out this form:
+If you'd like to share data with us, please fill out this form below.
+The submitted information will be send to us for review and we will contact you.
 {{< share_data >}}